United-Sapiens/.github/profile/README.md

 ONE FOR ALL AND ALL FOR ONE
 ```

-<p align="justify">I've already created the <a href="https://www.united-sapiens.org">United Sapiens landing page</a>.
+<p align="justify">I've already created the <a href="https://www.united-sapiens.org" target="_blank">United Sapiens landing page</a>.
 There you can check out the “United Sapiens Clamor” translated into many languages of many countries.
 I also make it clear that anyone can participate in the initiative, just send me an e-mail: &nbsp; :envelope: <a href="mailto:united.sapiens.br@gmail.com">united.sapiens.br@gmail.com</a>.</p>
 <p> &nbsp; </p>

 > "Do... or do not.
 There is no try." &nbsp; — &nbsp; Yoda